Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Experiments and Results

 \subsection{Comparative Analysis}

-The first paradigm, \textit{No Stratification}, achieved the highest apparent performance in our experiments (Acc = .985, AUC = .986, Prec = .995, Rec = .978), with Lee et al.~\cite{lee2021convolutional} and Wu et al. \cite{wu2024multi} reporting better metrics.
-However, these results reflect data leakage rather than genuine generalization since patient overlap across folds inflates performance, along with near‑zero variance that further signals overfitting.
-While the other architecture slightly outperforms ours under flawed evaluation, such comparisons are not meaningful: without patient‑level separation, performance cannot be interpreted as evidence of clinical utility.
+The first paradigm, \textit{No Stratification}, achieved the highest apparent performance (Acc = .985, AUC = .986, Prec = .995, Rec = .978), consistent with results reported by Lee et al.~\cite{LEE2021109282} and Wu et al.~\cite{wu2024multi}.
+However, these scores reflect data leakage rather than genuine generalization, as patient overlap across folds inflates performance and near‑zero variance signals overfitting.
+We therefore include this paradigm only to illustrate how evaluation protocols that ignore temporal and patient‑level structure can yield misleading outcomes.

-Under the \textit{Single‑Population Blocking} paradigm, our 4‑Channel model decisively outperformed prior approaches.
-In the Iowa‑blocked evaluation, it achieved Acc = .929, AUC = .929, Prec = .875, and Rec = 1.00—substantially higher than the mid‑.80s accuracies reported by Anjum et al.~\cite{anjum2020linear}, Zhang et al.~\cite{zhang2025gepd}, and Wu et al.~\cite{wu2024multi} under comparable blocked designs.
-This margin underscores the strength of our feature extraction and channel selection strategy, even when models are tuned to a single dataset.
-However, such blocked evaluations can be misleading: by restricting training and testing to the same population, they risk inflating performance through site‑specific artifacts rather than genuine disease‑relevant features.
-Although population block testing offers a partial safeguard, it remains narrow, as models may still overfit to the unique characteristics of a single cohort.
-These limitations highlight why cross‑validation with patient‑level separation is essential for establishing true generalizability and clinical validity.
+Under \textit{Single‑Population Blocking}, our 4‑Channel model achieved the strongest performance among evaluated methods.
+In the Iowa‑blocked evaluation, it attained Acc = .929, AUC = .929, Prec = .875, and Rec = 1.00, exceeding the mid‑.80s accuracies reported by Anjum et al.~\cite{anjum2020linear} and Wu et al.~\cite{wu2024multi} under comparable blocked designs.
+This suggests effective feature extraction and channel selection under single‑cohort tuning; however, restricting both training and testing to a single population remains vulnerable to site‑specific or acquisition‑dependent artifacts and does not ensure generalization beyond the evaluated cohort~\cite{zhang2025gepd}.
+Accordingly, strong performance under population‑blocked testing should be interpreted cautiously.